 - Annual testing by PG LifeLink extends the warranty on our own qualified Line Isolation Monitors (LIMs) for one additional year

-PG LifeLink offers one and three year Annual Testing Contracts.
+PG LifeLink offers one and multi-year Annual Testing Contracts.
 The testing completed by our Field Service Technicians far surpasses the minimal requirements to remain compliant for NFPA and Joint Commission audits.
-Learn more by visiting Annual Field Testing.
+Learn more by visiting Annual Testing.